 Powered pallet trucks

-With an incredibly similar operation to the hand pump pallet truck mentioned above, the only real difference with the powered pallet truck is that the forks are lifted using an electric mechanism which is powered by battery, rather than by hand.
+With an incredibly similar operation to the hand pump pallet truck mentioned above, the only real difference with the electric pallet truck is that the forks are lifted using an electric mechanism which is powered by battery, rather than by hand.
 This gives higher clearance, but means that the battery needs to be recharged – this can often be done directly from the mains power, depending on the specific truck design.

 The truck is easy to operate and is moved forwards or backwards using a paddle.
 A button is pressed to either raise or lower the load.